-In the Spring of last year, in the wake of incidents resulting in the killing of George Floyd and Breonna Taylor, a great protest movement arose around the country questioning not only the handling of these incidents of violence against Black citizens and what the general role of policing in our society should be.
+In the Spring of last year, in the wake of incidents resulting in the killing of George Floyd and Breonna Taylor, a great protest movement arose around the country questioning not only the handling of these incidents but the role of policing in society generally should be.
 Last June, New York State issued an Executive Order (203) entitled "New York State Police Reform and Reinvention Collaborative".
-Each local government with a police agency was required to perform a comprehensive review of practices and policies to promote fair and transparent community-oriented policing strategies designed to eliminate racism and racial disparities.
-These efforts were designed to be inclusive and collaborative involving not only police departments but also community stakeholders.
+Each local government with a police agency was required to perform a comprehensive review of practices and policies to promote fair and transparent community-oriented policing strategies designed to eliminate racial disparity.
+These efforts were designed to be inclusive and collaborative, involving not only police departments but community stakeholders.
 These publicly reviewed and approved plans are to be delivered to the State by April 1, 2021.
 This report represents the Village of Ossining's Plan for Police Reform and Reinvention.